-The approach of the Consortium activity to infer atmospheric signals for SST forcings circumvents the problems of inferring similar relationships using a single AGCM.
+The consortium's approach to inferring atmospheric signals for SST forcings circumvents the problems of inferring similar relationships using a single AGCM.
 Agreement in the atmospheric responses among different AGCMs forced with common SSTs enhances our confidence in the "fidelity" of atmospheric responses, even if such responses, for unprecedented SST forcings, cannot be verified from the limited observational data.
-On the other hand, a first order "sanity check" on the AGCM-simulated atmospheric response to the ENSO SSTs can always be made by comparing it with the observed ENSO composites that are fairly well defined and understood.
+On the other hand, a first-order "sanity